< Browse to Previous Essay | Browse to Next Essay >

 By 1954, there were 5,104 people living in a square-mile area bounded by 244th and 216th Streets SW and 48th and 68th Avenues W. The average age of the adults was 26 and nearly all of the families included preschool age children.
 The rapid growth had overwhelmed the development’s infrastructure.
 People had to wait a year to have a telephone installed, and then it was on a party line, shared with nine other families.
 There were no paved streets, no sewers, an inadequate water system, only a volunteer fire department, and the nearest police department was in Everett, 15 miles away.

-For Patrick McMahan, a 22-year-old member of the Seattle Fire Department who lived in Mountlake Terrace, the final straw came one summer night when someone tried to break into his house while he was on duty in Seattle.
+For Patrick McMahan (1930-2013), a young firefighter with the Seattle Fire Department who lived in Mountlake Terrace, the final straw came one summer night when someone tried to break into his house while he was on duty in Seattle.
 His wife called the sheriff’s office.
 No one responded until 4 p.m. the next afternoon.

 McMahan eventually organized the Mountlake Terrace Study Committee, which led a campaign to incorporate the community.
 The issue was a contentious one.
 Opponents included developers, who objected to the prospect of tougher building codes, and homeowners who were worried about higher taxes.
 "We were just afraid it would cost us more money," recalled JoAnne Gossett, who with her husband Bill, bought the third house to be built in what became Mountlake Terrace’s first neighborhood, in 1949 (The Seattle Times, December 3, 2003).
 The Gossetts were among the 483 people who voted against incorporation, in an election held on November 23, 1954.
 They were outvoted, by a margin of 34 out of exactly 1,000 votes cast.